If you have a Marketplace plan, you can keep it until your Medicare coverage starts. Then you can end your Marketplace plan without penalty.

 Once you’re eligible for Medicare, you’ll have an Initial Enrollment Period to sign up for Medicare.
 For most people, the Initial Enrollment Period starts 3 months before their 65th birthday and ends 3 months after their 65th birthday.

 In most cases it’s to your advantage to sign up for Medicare when you’re first eligible because:

-- Once your Medicare Part A coverage starts, you won’t be able to keep any premium tax credits or other savings for a Marketplace plan based on your income.
-You’ll have to pay full price for the Marketplace plan.
+- Once your Medicare Part A coverage starts, you won’t be eligible for a premium tax credit or other savings for a Marketplace plan.
+If you kept your Marketplace plan, you’d have to pay full price.

 Be sure not to end your Marketplace plan before your Medicare coverage begins.
 Otherwise, you may have a gap in coverage.

-But in some cases, coverage won’t end immediately, including when the people staying on the Marketplace plan qualify for a Special Enrollment Period.
-For example, if you update your household income after ending coverage for one or more people and the amount of premium tax credits or other cost savings changes, the remaining enrollees may qualify for a Special Enrollment Period.
-The coverage end date for the person being removed from coverage will align with the coverage effective dates of the Special Enrollment Period.
-If Marketplace coverage doesn’t end immediately for the person being removed from the plan:
+But in some cases, coverage won’t end immediately.
+For example, if you update your household income after ending coverage for one or more people and the amount of premium tax credit or other savings changes, the remaining enrollees may qualify for a Special Enrollment Period.
+In this case, here is when coverage would end:

 Questions about changing from a Marketplace plan to Medicare?